 InfraServ Wiesbaden Technik GmbH & Co.
 KG, Wiesbaden, Germany

 GES Systemhaus GmbH & Co.
 KG, Wiesbaden, Germany

 In order to process your inquiry, it may be necessary for us to pass on data and, possibly, personal data within the group of companies and process them for specific purposes.

-We would also like to inform you that our company regularly reviews the creditworthiness for the conclusions of contracts and, in certain cases, even for existing customers, where there is a legitimate interest.
+We would also like to inform you that our company regularly reviews the creditworthiness of potential business partners for the conclusions of contracts and, in certain cases, even that of existing customers, where there is a legitimate interest.
 For this purpose, we cooperate with Creditreform Boniversum GmbH, Hellersbergstraße 11, 41460 Neuss, from which we receive the necessary data.
 Please pay attention to the following information of Boniversum GmbH regarding data protection according to the EU GDPR against this background:

 a) Personal data

 Personal data is any information relating to an identified or identifiable natural person (hereinafter the "person concerned").
 A natural person is considered to be identifiable, when they can be identified directly or indirectly, in particular by association with an identifier such as a name, an identification number, location data, an online identifier or one or more special features, expressing the physical, physiological, genetic, mental, economic, cultural or social identity of this natural person.

 A person concerned is any identified or identifiable natural person whose personal data is processed by the person responsible for processing.

 Processing means any process or any such series of operations in connection with personal data with or without the aid of automated procedures, such as collecting, entering, organizing, arranging, storing, adapting or modifying, reading out, querying, using, disclosing by transmission, distribution or any other form of provision, matching or linking, restriction, deletion or destruction.